 How To Get Rid of Damp – The Big Guide

-Many people have had some experience with damp in their homes and it’s never a good one.
+Many people have had some experience with damp in their homes, and it’s never a good one.
 Damp feels like an invasion.
-As well as attacking your walls, the plaster, décor, furniture, and clothes, damp can do serious damage to the structure of your building.
+As well as attacking your walls, plaster, décor, furniture, and clothes, damp can cause serious structural damage to your property.
 It also looks unpleasant and smells bad.
-On top of all this, a damp atmosphere and airborne mould spores are bad for your health (mould can exacerbate respiratory conditions as well as eczema – read more on the health issues on the NHS) and can soon make your home unwelcoming.
+Moreover, a damp atmosphere and airborne mould spores are bad for your health and can soon make your home unwelcoming.

-Many people want to know how to stop damp and stop it from coming back.
-We decided to create this guide to give you all the information you need to identify and treat the damp that is affecting your home.
+Many people want to know how to stop damp and prevent it from coming back.
+We created this guide to provide you with all the information you need to identify and treat the damp affecting your home.

 Types of Damp